storacha/specs/w3-aggregation.md

 ### Broker queues the offer

-Once broker successfuly gets an offer, the offer gets queued for review.
+Once broker successfully gets an offer, the offer gets queued for review.
 A receipt is created to proof the transition of `aggregate/offer` state from `null` into `queued`.

 This receipt MUST contain a follow up task in the (`.fx.join` field) that is run when submitted request is processed.
 It MAY succeed (if aggregate was accepted) or fail (if aggregated was  determined to be invalid).
 The result of the subsequent task CAN be looked up using its receipt.